 Projects

-ACT Now’s direct region of interest is composed of 21 economically distressed and coal-impacted counties in Southern West Virginia, including: Boone, Cabell, Clay, Fayette, Greenbrier, Kanawha, Lincoln, Logan, Mason, McDowell, Mercer, Mingo, Monroe, Nicholas, Pocahontas, Putnam, Raleigh, Summers, Wayne, Webster, Wyoming.
+ACT Now’s direct region of interest is composed of 21 economically distressed counties in Southern West Virginia, including: Boone, Cabell, Clay, Fayette, Greenbrier, Kanawha, Lincoln, Logan, Mason, McDowell, Mercer, Mingo, Monroe, Nicholas, Pocahontas, Putnam, Raleigh, Summers, Wayne, Webster, Wyoming.
 The eight key ACT Now projects include:

 NON-CONSTRUCTION